CyberMiles/tim-research/information_purchasing/information_purchasing.md

 # Information purchasing
-This page is broken into 3 sections.
+This page is broken into 3 sections:

-Firstly a list of first principles pertaining to Ethereum and NuCyper's pyUmbral proxy re-encryption software.
-It is important to understand these known truths before we can build any smart contracts/dApps
+- first principles - pertaining to Ethereum and NuCyper's pyUmbral proxy re-encryption software

-Secondly, a list of assumptions pertaining to the same topic.
-These are statements which I believe to be true but am not 100% sure about.
-They need to be refined/reworded so that they can become known truths/first principles.

-Thirdly, a set of questions.
-These questions raise the "what-if" ideas which could lead to a solution to decentralized information purchasing using blockchain softare.
+- assumptions - pertaining to the same topic
+- questions - creating some "what-if" ideas

+The aim of the game is to establish what **could/should**:
+- be processed on chain
+- be processed off chain
+- be stored on chain
+- be stored off chain

+For example, as computation in the EVM is done using a stack-based bytecode language (processing a seuence of predefined opcodes), is there any chance that a smart contract can perform tasks like the umbral.split_rekey? **or** should the umbral.reencrypt(kfrag, capsule) function be an instance of a smart contract (in which Bob invites lots of decentralized Ursula's to create cfrags until Bob has m of n and can decrypt Alice's message)?

-# First principles
+# First principles about encapsulation
-The following points are what I believe to be truths.

-## Encapsulation

 1) A data owner performs their own private_key and public_key generation
     a) because the user can never reveal their private key to anyone